section-engineering-education/engineering-education/content/articles/how-to-produce-colors-with-rgb-leds/index.md

 - An understanding of the [MATLAB graphical user interface](https://www.section.io/engineering-education/matlab-graphical-user-interface/).

 ### Arduino board
-Arduino board is an open-source microcontroller board based on the microchip `ATmega328P ` microcontroller developed by Arduino.
-Cc.
+Arduino board is an open-source microcontroller board based on the microchip `ATmega328P ` microcontroller developed by the Arduino company.
 The different components of this microcontroller are shown in the image below:

 ![Components](/engineering-education/how-to-produce-colors-with-rgb-leds/rgb-one.png)